digital-blueprint/toolkit/packages/common/README.md

 We are using the `dbp-translated` component to insert translated text at the specified position in the Nextcloud file picker.

-### CSS Attributes
+### CSS Rules

-The css attributes are added to the styles() function in the json file corresponding to a particular activity.
+The css rules are added to the styles() function in the json file corresponding to a particular activity.

 ```html
 static get styles() {